rasmusgu/fix-subtitles/README.md

 - Interface
 	- download all or a single subtitle
 	- synchronise all or a single subtitle
-- Support for various media and subtitle formats
+- Support for various media formats and languages
-	- Currently only .avi and .srt
-		- only en.srt and eng.srt as language formats as well
+	- currently only avi/mp4/mkv and "en"
 - Looking to support integrated subtitles as well (?)

 ## Dependencies:
 - ffsubsync